 There are no current resources for Pluots.
-W since pluots are a hybrid.
+We are providing resources that feature plums since pluots are a hybrid.

 - WSDA Plums Handout - Seattle Public School and Public Health King County Washington Grown Harvest of the Month kit includes a 10-month calendar featuring Washington Grown foods that are available from September - June; a Bulletin Board that you can use to rotate food image cards, and Educator flyers to highlight your harvest of the month. - Harvest of the Month Educator Newsletter: Plums California Department of Public Health - Harvest of the Month Family Newsletter: Plums California Department of Public Health - Also available in Spanish and Simple Chinese - Plum Lesson Plan Healthy South Dakota - Oklahoma Fruit of the Month: Plums Ag in the Classroom